 - There’s usually a restaurant on board.
 You don’t have to wait for the cart to come by before eating like you do on planes.
 When you’re hungry, just head to the dining car.
 If you’re sitting in first class, you might even have the option of ordering food from a staff member as they come through the compartment.

 - Then there’s the scenery.
-Europe has some drop-dead gorgeous views that can be seen out of the windows of a train!
+Europe has some drop-dead gorgeous views (our picks for Switzerland) that can be (best!) enjoyed from train windows.

 - Finally, trains are better for the environment.
 Like, a lot better.
 EcoPassenger has a calculator that shows you how much of an impact your travel has on Mother Earth.

 General Info About Senior Rail Discounts in Europe